 India is Ripe: Why is Agastya so right for India?
-Partially serendipitous, some of India’s finest minds in the areas of business, education, and finance developed the earliest concept of taking science lessons into the rural villages to reach the country’s poorest and most disenfranchised children.
-The children thrive under the Agastya model, prompting growth in breadth and depth of programs.
+Partially serendipitous, some of India’s finest minds in the areas of business, education, and finance developed the earliest concept of taking science lessons into the rural villages to reach the country’s underserved and most disenfranchised children.
+The children thrive under the Agastya model, prompting growth in the breadth and depth of programs.

 Call it Agastya: The Kuppam campus is located near the place where the three southern states of Karnataka, Andhra Pradesh, and Tamil Nadu meet.
 As for a human being, the name selected for an organization should be auspicious.
 Agastya honors the South Indian sage for whom it is named, and the day’s activities pass under the idol’s gaze.